 Beyoncé is no stranger to surprise drops and visual albums.
 I mean, she did specifically say “Change the game when that digital dropped, you knew where you was when that digital popped, I stopped the world,” and she did once again by raising the bar with flawlessly constructed project Lemonade.

 It’s actually become a fact that Bey has influenced the recent surprise release move artist have seemed to be following, but she’s no stranger to latching a visual to every song on the album, which she proved was possible with her 2006 sophomore album, B Day.

-Lemonade introduced an entirely different theme, and conceptual behind the scenes look of the strength of a black women who’s on a journey of finding herself and forgiving, in response to infidelity and chains engraved within her soul that tries to defeat her.
+Lemonade introduced an entirely different theme, and a conceptual behind the scenes look of the strength of a Black woman who’s on a journey of finding herself and forgiving, in response to infidelity and chains engraved within her soul that tries to defeat her.